francistinao/stella-ai/README.md

 ## :book: About

-**STELLA.ai** is an Intelligent System to automatically segmentation brain lesions according the the upload CT Scan.
-We harness the power of computer vision and machine learning to extract the brain lesion segmentation points of stroke, whether if its ischemic or hemorrhagic type of stroke.
-We built this application from the ground-up to an actual implementation in a usable desktop application.
+**STELLA.ai** is an intelligent system that automatically segments brain lesions using the uploaded CT scan.
+We harness the power of computer vision and machine learning to extract the brain lesion segmentation points of stroke, whether it's an ischemic or hemorrhagic type of stroke.
+We built this application from the ground up to an actual implementation in a usable desktop application.

 ## :toolbox: Setup Instructions